exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

   Blockchain height to which the message is related.

 - `round`
-  Round number to which the message is related.
+  Round to which the message is related.

 - `hash`
   Hash of the message.